Full Military Honors

 Officers in the rank of colonel and above in the Army and the Marine Corps may be provided a caparisoned (riderless) horse, if available.

-General/flag officers of the Army, Navy, Coast Guard and Marine Corps may receive a cannon salute (17 guns for a four-star general, 15 for a three-star, 13 for a two-star, 11 for a one-star), if available.
+General/flag officers of the Army, Marine Corps, Navy, Air Force and Coast Guard may receive a cannon salute (17 guns for a four-star general, 15 for a three-star, 13 for a two-star, 11 for a one-star), if available.
 Minute Guns may be used for general officers/flag officers of the Navy, Coast Guard and Marine Corps.
 The President of the United States is entitled to a 21-gun salute, while other high state officials receive 19 guns.

 The cemetery staff will make arrangements for military funeral honors when requested by the next of kin.
 A military chaplain may also be requested.